Proverbs 11 – Blessings to the Righteous and Upright

 b.
 With the humble is wisdom: There is great wisdom in humility because it recognizes the truth about God and the truth about self, especially in relation to others.
 This humility is an important foundation for true wisdom.

 i.
-The humble: “Lowly (AV, RV) is a rare word, found only here and (as a verb) in Micah 6:8 (‘walk humbly with thy God’), where it suggests the biddable spirit that is the opposite of the insubordination just considered.”
+The humble: “Lowly (King James Version, Revised Version) is a rare word, found only here and (as a verb) in Micah 6:8 (‘walk humbly with thy God’), where it suggests the biddable spirit that is the opposite of the insubordination just considered.”
 (Kidner)

 ii.
 “The humble man looks for nothing but justice; has the meanest opinion of himself; expects nothing in the way of commendation or praise; and can never be disappointed but in receiving praise, which he neither expects nor desires.”
 (Clarke)